 The Town has cautiously reopened.

 Locals were hard hit with job and income loss when a tourist from CA was the first to test positive in the State.
 The current number one concern now is a reintroduction by tourists visiting from hot-spot states.
 While some tourists do not wear a mask in town, you should, where appropriate.
 State orders allow a business to refuse admittance to persons not wearing a mask.

 Local officials recognize the positive impact our owners have on the town: we go out.
 A lot.
 Our summer and winter occupancy is high.
 Our owners, especially our ski season owners, patronize retailers, bars and restaurants, take in the arts, buy ski passes, and engage in passive and active endeavors.
 Local business owners will appreciate your support.

-Restaurants are open with limited seating, hours, and menus.
+Restaurants are open but may have modified seating, hours, and menus.
 Some may require reservations, and some will limit your time at the table.
 Restaurants will emphasize take-away service.
-Most profitably, restaurants may sell your favorite wine, beer, or special cocktail for take-away under changes to State Law that are in effect through July 2021.
+Most profitably, restaurants may sell your favorite wine, beer, or special cocktail for take-away under temporary changes to State Law.

 The bus is operating.
 City Market, trails, retail and bike shops are open, as is our pool.